mattorp/quokka-alias/README.md

 To use the command, make sure the typescript file is the currently active file and run the command `Include aliases from imports in the current file in .quokka` from the command palette.
 After running the command, the `.quokka` file will be updated with the aliases used in the current file based on the `tsconfig.json`.

 Since Quokka needs to restart for this to take effect, you can use the [runCommands functionality](https://code.visualstudio.com/docs/getstarted/keybindings#_running-multiple-commands) to simplify this (introduced in VSCode 1.77).
-If you use the `Quokka.js Run once for Current File` command, consider replacing your current keybinding with the following:
+If you use the `Quokka.js Run once for Current File` command, consider replacing your current keybinding with the following by opening the shortcuts JSON using the command: `Preferences: Open Keyboard Shortcuts (JSON)`.

 ```json
 {